 Is nail growth a sign of good health?

 Healthy nails can grow long and strong.
 If your nails have started to thin, this could be a sign of some health problems such as diabetes or iron deficiency.

 Healthy nails will also often show white lines.
-They were known medically as “Beau’s lines” in the nail bed when they’re pushed back close to the skin surface by pressure on them for several days at a time, which is usually caused by injury or inflammation from an infection.
+They were known medically as “Beau’s lines” in the nail bed when they were pushed back close to the skin surface by pressure for several days, usually caused by injury or inflammation from an infection.